leportella/tutorials/README.md

 # tutorials
-All scripts I've doing in tutorials, tests and studies...
+All scripts I've being doing in tutorials, tests and studies...

 /front